williamouyang/okta.github.io/_source/docs/platform-release-notes/platform-release-notes.md

 ### SHA256 Certificate for New SAML IdP Instances

 <!-- OKTA-91496 -->
-The default certificate used by new SAML IdP instances to sign assertions is now a SHA256 certificate.
+The default certificate used by new SAML IdP instances to sign assertions is a SHA256 certificate.
-Existing IdPs continue to use the certificate they have now.
+Existing SAML IdP instances will continue to use the certificate they currently have.

 ## Bug Fixed